Things I would like to get:

 second book, "Twelve Steps and Twelve Traditions", and then quit A.A.

-because he was digusted by Bill Wilson's behavior.
+because he was digusted by Bill Wilson's sexual behavior.
 Is Tom Powers still alive?

 Did he leave us any choice tidbits about Bill Wilson and Alcoholics Anonymous?